Sometimes my coaching clients ask for help with minimalism. This is a road I know well and I could talk about it all day.

 Throw flyers in the recycling at the post office.
 Switch to paper bills/notices.
 Ask visiting children to put their socks in their shoes when they come in (because WHY does every kid hate socks?).
 Make sure you wash your friend’s salad bowl and give it back to here at the end of the potluck.

 6. Don’t worry so much

 Piles of clutter tell are calling for your attention.
 In fact, they are tolerations for many people (little stressors).

 I think we would all love to look at our living space and see the counters empty and shelves nicely styled – but that isn’t real life (especially with kids!).
 So if you have piles of clutter, try to go through it at a pace that works for you.
 Try out different systems of managing it.
 Know that you can take control of this, but if you can’t get to it, then don’t feel guilty or lazy.

 In some cases, we can swoop in and supermom our home with a clean sweep and new organizing systems.
-BUT in some cases we just can’t get on top of everything in one day and have a clutter-free home.
-We can shift our thinking from ‘it shouldn’t be like this’ to ‘it is like this, it is ok, I can manage this over time’.
+BUT in some cases, we just can’t get on top of everything in one day and have a clutter-free home.
+BUT We can shift our thinking from ‘it shouldn’t be like this’ to ‘it is like this, it is ok, I can manage this over time’.

 Then spend your time paying attention to WHAT IS HAPPENING.
 As you notice more of what TYPES of things become clutter for you, and how your HABITS might make clutter more often, and how you are using your SPACE to store your things – then you can problem solve and try new solutions to deal with them.